 21 October 2024

 Life Without Barriers is deeply concerned and alarmed by the Northern Territory Government’s decision to pass legislation that lowers the age of criminal responsibility to 10 years.
-This is a significant step backward in the effort to protect vulnerable children and break cycles of disadvantage.
+This is a significant step backward in the effort to protect children and break cycles of disadvantage.

 Research consistently shows that early exposure to the criminal justice system increases the likelihood of long-term involvement.